Pulled Pork

 Servings and Cooking Time

-This recipe serves about 8 people.
-Preparation time is approximately 15 minutes, while the cooking time is around 8 hours on low heat (or 4 hours on high heat).
+This recipe serves approximately 8 people.
+Preparation time is about 20 minutes, and the cooking time is around 8 hours on low heat in a slow cooker.

 Nutritional Value